I recently heard a sentence that summed up something I've been trying to get across with far more words:

 Whether or not anxiety becomes a problem for someone is down to many different factors, which may be a combination of biological, psychological or social factors.
 Also, someone could experience anxiety as a problem even if their symptoms did not fit into a particular diagnostic category.

 Hypnosis can help in several ways.
 Firstly, as a relaxation technique; the state of relaxation, calmness and safety is oppositional to the aroused fight or flight state of anxiety: The two cannot exist at the same time.
 Even a brief period of hypnosis can ‘reset’ the mind/body state from anxious to relaxed, and the hormonal balance will adjust accordingly.
-This is a very good starting point when it comes to bringing the three systems into balance, even if it’s not a long-term solution.
+This is a very good starting point when it comes to bringing the emotional regulation systems into balance, even if it’s not a long-term solution.
 But it is a good starting point from which to do further therapy work; you’re working from within the state you want to achieve.
 Additionally, self-hypnosis can be taught and used when needed, to produce the same deep relaxation and calmness.
 Also bear in mind that our thoughts and feelings are usually in sync.
 If we're feeling anxious, we're likely to have anxious thoughts, and if we have anxious thoughts, we're likely to feel anxious.
 Thus being able to switch into a relaxed, calm state can also alter the pattern of thoughts that are present.